SIMITClub/resources/weekly-sharing-session.md

 # Weekly Sharing Session

 ## About
 During the session, we will conduct workshops that will help all of us to improve our skill sets.
-If you want to know more, contact us on our [Facebook Page](https://www.facebook.com/simitclub) or [email us](it@mymail.sim.edu.sg).
+If you want to know more, contact us on our [facebook page](https://www.facebook.com/simitclub) or [email us](it@mymail.sim.edu.sg).

 ## Week 1 - ChatFuel